Revealed: How much money Ferrari, Ford, Porsche, and Mercedes make every second

 Motor trade insurers Staveley Head have produced a new interactive asset that reveals how much revenue and profit 14 of the world’s top automotive companies generate by the second.

 *Figures rounded to the nearest pound.
-Exact figures in tables below.
+Exact figures in the tables below.

 As you land on the page, a clock starts ticking and the figures begin to tally up, comparing how Toyota, Mercedes, Ferrari, and other leading brands’ profits grow as the seconds pass.